“I would like to eventually work with international trade in an economics or business role.”

 “My 8-year-old self would be very pleased to hear that I am studying something with an international side.
 When I was in grade school I used to check a different atlas out of the library every week.
 I would be ecstatic to know all those hours spent staring at maps weren’t in vain.”

-“I have found accounting and IPE to be a very satisfying combination.
+“I find accounting and IPE to be a very satisfying combination.
 On one hand IPE is a very wide major, while on the other accounting is a very deep one.
 This provides a very strong understanding of business and how it affects economics and in turn politics and international relations.”